nextcloud/documentation/admin_manual/configuration/configuring_documents.rst

 * Cooperative edit, with multiple users editing files simultaneously.
 * Document creation within ownCloud.
 * Document upload.
-* Secure sharing and editing: Share and edit files securely in the browser, and then share them inside ownCloud or through a public link
+* Share and edit files in the browser, and then share them inside ownCloud or through a public link.

-Supported file formats are `.odt`, `.doc`, and `.docx`.
-You must have LibreOffice or OpenOffice installed on the ownCloud server.
+Supported file formats are `.odt`, `.doc`, and `.docx`. `.odt` is supported natively in ownCloud, and you must have LibreOffice or OpenOffice installed on the ownCloud server to convert `.doc`, and `.docx` documents.

 Enabling the Documents App
 ==========================